 In upcoming posts, we’ll dive deeper into work-life balance: what it looks like, what it doesn’t look like, the unique challenges faced by women navigating work-life balance, and concrete strategies for establishing (or reclaiming) work-life balance.

 In the meantime, take a look at some of the studies I referenced for more specifics.
-And you can start improving work-life balance with this free tool we've created to help you assess where you are doing well and what parts of your life may need more attention.
+And you can start improving work-life balance with this free guide we've created to help you assess where you are doing well and what parts of your life may need more attention.
 Just click below to access it.